An endangered river dolphin finds an unlikely savior: fisherfolk

 MOHAMMAD ALAM MIRANI VILLAGE, Pakistan – An unlikely citizen scientist is helping to save an endangered dolphin that lives in Pakistan's Indus River.
 He's a fisherman who cannot read or write.

-Using his battered mobile, Sikander Ali calls a Pakistan representative of the World Wildlife Foundation whenever he sees a river dolphin, which he says is happening more often.
+Using his battered mobile, Sikander Ali calls a Pakistan representative of the World Wildlife Fund for Nature whenever he sees a river dolphin, which he says is happening more often.

 "Seeing dolphins makes me happy," he beams.
 On a recent day, he proudly recounted how he spotted a baby dolphin beached on a river stone and helped save it.